Sergong/Windows-Updates/README.md

 - YAML output formatting
 - Disabled deprecation warnings
 - SSH pipelining for performance
-- macOS Python 3.13 compatibility fixes
+- `[local]` section for macOS Python 3.13 compatibility fix, but this is ignored by ansible, so export this as an environment var.

 ## Security Considerations